|

 moments

-her and the familiarity was comforting.
-Daniel entered the room and
+dream.
+The familiarity was comforting.
+Daniel entered last

 started to rise.